There is a search box at the top of the right hand column of every page of the website.

 Use a shorter version of longer words so that you get more results – such as the singular instead of the plural.

-Gen Ex Lev Num Deu Jos Jdg Rut 1Sam 2Sam 1K 2K 1Ch 2Ch Ezr Neh Est Job Ps Pro SoS Isa Jer Lam Ezk Dan Hos Joe Amo Oba Jon Mic Nah Hab Zep Hag Zec Mal for the Old Testament books.
+… for the Old Testament books: Gen Ex Lev Num Deu Jos Jdg Rth 1Sam 2Sam 1K 2K 1Ch 2Ch Ezr Neh Est Job Ps Pro SoS Isa Jer Lam Ezk Dan Hos Joe Amo Oba Jon Mic Nah Hab Zep Hag Zec Mal.

 … for the New Testament books: Mat Mk Lk Jn Act Rom 1Cor 2Cor Gal Eph Php Col 1Th 2Th 1Tim 2Tim Tit Phm Heb Jam 1Jn 2Jn 3Jn Jud Rev.

 Note that there is no space between the number and the book abbreviation.
 For chapter and verse, the convention is 3:16.
 If you search for a verse and don’t find it, it may be in the middle of 3:15-18, so it is better to search simply for the chapter such as Jn 3: for all the references in John, chapter 3.
 If the search returns too many results, put the text in inverted commas such as “Jer 3:16”.

-When you select a page to open, you can find the Bible reference by using a handy feature on any computer screen running windows – simply press down the Control button on your keyboard and at the same time press ‘f’ (Find) and it opens a search box usually at the bottom left of your screen.
+When you open a page, you can find the Bible reference by using a handy feature on any computer screen that uses the ‘Windows’ operating system.
+Simply press down the Control button on your keyboard and at the same time press the the letter ‘F’ (for Find) key, and it opens a search box usually at the bottom left of your screen.

 This is very useful when you are looking for something on a long webpage.
 If it is not on the webpage, the search box will turn red (try adding ing to work); this is useful to save you wasting time looking for something that is not there.
 If you did not know this before, this blogpost has saved you many frustrating hours in the future – part of my Christian service to you.
 Happy browsing.